 - i.
 Parking Lots and Structures must be designed so that vehicles enter or exit onto a public THOROUGHFARE in a forward direction rather than backing out into the roadway. - ii.
-Ingress and egress from individual parking spaces must be from a drive aisle or driveway. - iii.
-Vehicles are not permitted to enter or exit parking spaces directly from a public THOROUGHFARE except as follows:
+Unless otherwise specified, ingress and egress from individual parking spaces must be from a drive aisle or driveway.